MarcSchuh/DKBParsing/README.md

 A Python tool for parsing and categorizing DKB (Deutsche Kreditbank) account statement CSV exports.
 Automatically categorizes transactions using search strings and regex patterns, supports manual assignments, and generates Excel-compatible output for easy integration into your budget spreadsheets.
+It also offers AI-powered categorization suggestions using OpenRouter API to help categorize unknown transactions based on existing patterns.

 ## Getting Ready